green-api/whatsapp-api-webhook-server-java/README.md

 }
 ```

-The handler function class must implement the `WebhookHandler` interface and be a bean.
+The handler function class must implement the `WebhookHandler` interface and be a bean named `whatsappWebhookHandler`.
 To do this, set the `@Component(value = "whatsappWebhookHandler")` annotation on the handler function class.

 Link to example: [WebhookHandlerExample.java](src/main/java/com/greenapi/server/examples/WebhookHandlerExample.java).